biankatpas/biankatpas/README.md

 💻 I have over 7 years of experience in software development, focusing on **backend solutions, APIs, computer vision projects**, and **AI** applications.

-🏢 I currently work as a **Backend Engineer** at **Ateliware**, collaborating with cross-functional teams on projects across multiple sectors.
-Previously, I worked as a **Computer Vision Engineer** at **4Vision**, developing image analysis pipelines for satellite imagery, retail analytics, and Industry 4.0.

 📚 My main interests are backend development and areas of Artificial Intelligence, including Image Processing, Computer Vision, Machine Learning, Deep Learning, NLP, and LLMs.
 I enjoy working with international and cross-functional teams and adapting to different tech stacks in agile environments.

 🚀 I'm familiar with many tools and frameworks such as OpenCV, scikit-learn, Keras, TensorFlow, LangChain, LLMs, Retrieval-Augmented Generation (RAG), vector databases, SQL, NoSQL, Django Rest Framework, Flask, FastAPI, Beautiful Soup, SQLAlchemy, Python, Node.js, Git, and Docker.
 I have also practical experience with AWS services and integrating third-party APIs.